 For this post, I am going to take a cue from what is now being called “The Best Emmy Speech of All Time.”
 Even if you didn’t watch the telecast (which was somewhat depressing–not only because of the excessive time spent remembering deceased celebrities but because neither Aaron Paul nor Bryan Cranston won awards for their work in “Breaking Bad”), you have likely seen footage

 I’m up in Jackson Hole, Wy again, this time for the entire month of August (an ideal month to skedaddle from the Las Vegas heat.)
 Eric and I drove up with the dogs on Saturday, a drive that makes you realize just how big the state of Utah is.
-On the positive side, I got a whopping 42 out of 50 states crossed off for my
+On the positive side, I got a whopping 42 out of 50 states crossed off

 This is my very last post of my fresh peaches series.
 Well……maybe my second to last.
 I just came up with one more idea, and I still have some peaches sitting on the counter, so I’ll likely sneak the recipe in as a bonus-peach-post over the next few days.
 And THEN, that’s it!
 I’m finished-fini!-finito!-with the peaches.
 At least for a little while, that is.

 A funny thing happened on my way to relocating my blog from Typepad to WordPress: I found a few old posts that I had started, but never finished.
 They were just hanging out in the blogosphere black hole, waiting for someone to care.
 Upon finding them, I felt like a deadbeat blogger.
 Sorry, guys.
 So today’s post might be viewed by some (we’ll call you